 I’ve heard that a common assignment given to participants … is to calculate the number of diapers their parents changed for them when they were a baby.
 This seems a little silly.
 Isn’t it enough just to acknowledge that your parents changed a lot of diapers?

 I can’t say my mother changed “a lot” of dirty diapers for the same reason my bank statement doesn’t say I wrote “a lot” of checks, and the deed to my property doesn’t say I have “a lot” of acreage.

 With that decade-old lesson on the power details and diapers still pressing on my mind, a week ago I set about the task of loving one of the most important people in my life … my father, Michael Orendorff.

-I wrote him a “thank you” letter: a twenty-one point thank you letter.
+I wrote him a “thank you” letter: a thirty point thank you letter.